zhuowei/worthdoingbadly.com/_posts/2022-07-02-coretrust.md

 ## CVE-2022-26766: the CoreTrust bug

-For four years, macOS allowed any root certicate when checking code signatures, making code signing completely useless.
+For years, macOS allowed any root certicate when checking code signatures, making code signing completely useless.

 iOS 12 / macOS Mojave introduced [CoreTrust](https://research.dynastic.co/2019/01/31/coretrust-overview), a new code signature verification framework that runs in the kernel before the traditional `amfid` verification in userspace.

 - For developer-signed apps, CoreTrust acts as an additional line of defense, verifying that code signatures are correctly formed before passing it to `amfid` for verification via userspace `libmis.dylib` / [`Security.framework`](https://github.com/apple-oss-distributions/Security/blob/67353d4e01e66f254b4c9ceb24b959ecf7586e82/trust/headers/SecPolicyPriv.h#L604).
-- For App Store/Platform apps, CoreTrust _replaces_ the amfid verification, speeding up app launches by avoiding a trip into userspace:
+- on macOS Big Sur / iOS 14 and later, for App Store/Platform apps, CoreTrust _replaces_ the amfid verification, speeding up app launches by avoiding a trip into userspace:

 ```
 kernel	AMFI: vnode_check_signature called with platform 2